HIV/AIDS in the United States: Medical treatment

-Great progress was made in the U.S. following the introduction of three-drug anti-HIV treatments ("cocktails") that included antiretroviral drugs.
+Great progress was made in the US following the introduction of three-drug anti-HIV treatments ("cocktails") that included antiretroviral drugs.
 David Ho, a pioneer of this approach, was honored as Time magazine Man of the Year for 1996.
 Deaths were rapidly reduced by more than half, with a small but welcome reduction in the yearly rate of new HIV infections.
 Since this time, AIDS deaths have continued to decline, but much more slowly, and not as completely in African Americans as in other population segments.

 Travel restrictions

-In 1987, the Department of Health and Human Services (HHS) included HIV in its list of "communicable diseases of public health significance," denying immigrants and short term foreign visits from anyone who tested positive for the virus.
+In 1987, the Department of Health and Human Services (HHS) included HIV in its list of "communicable diseases of public health significance," denying immigrants and short-term foreign visits from anyone who tested positive for the virus.
 In 1993, the US Congress passed the National Institutes of Health Revitalization Act of 1993, removing the HHS' authority to dictate HIV as a "public health significance," and explicitly including HIV as a cause for denying immigrants and foreign visitors entry into the US.
-Anyone seeking US citizenship during the HIV ban was required to undergo a medical exam during the legalization process - testing positive would permanently deny the applicant entry into the country.
+Anyone seeking US citizenship during the HIV ban was required to undergo a medical exam during the legalization process – testing positive would permanently deny the applicant entry into the country.
 The law extended to include medication, where foreign travelers could be arrested for having antiretroviral drugs in their carry-on luggage.
 A famous example was in 1989, when a Dutch traveler to Minnesota was arrested for "several days" because he was carrying AZT in his luggage.

 During the turn of the 21st century, people who were HIV positive and seeking temporary visas or vacationing to the US had to avoid revealing their status on application forms, and either plan for their medication to be sent to the US or stop taking their medication.
 Eventually the US began offering temporary admission waivers for people who were HIV positive.
 As stated in an interoffice memorandum in 2004, foreign nationals who were HIV positive could qualify for the waiver for either humanitarian/public interest reasons, or being "attendees of certain designated international events held in the United States".

 In early December 2006, President George W. Bush indicated that he would issue an executive order allowing HIV positive people to enter the United States on standard visas.
 It was unclear whether applicants would still have to declare their HIV status.